 Kubernetes, a major DevOps trend that had its inception in 2015, is growing exponentially in popularity and is expected to dominate the future DevOps market.

 Earlier, the DevOps community had to figure out whether it was feasible to use Kubernetes for building a specific product.
-But, after Kubernetes gained massive fame in the industry, the community has started choosing a product based on whether they can build it for Kubernetes.
+But, after Kubernetes gained massive fame in the industry, the community started choosing a product based on whether they could build it for Kubernetes.

 That’s quite a transformation!

-Future scope: Since the beginning of 2021, this DevOps trend is expanding exponentially.
+Future scope: Since the beginning of 2021, this DevOps trend has been expanding exponentially.
 What’s even more exciting to notice is that it’s likely to expand even further.
 It is most likely to become a standard choice for enterprises to manage their software development and delivery.